WallStFam/gas-optimization/Article.md

 | ---------- | ------------------: | ------------------: | --------: |
 | First mint | 90,572              | 73,472              | 17,100    |

-So if one of your users is going to make the first mint, make it cheaper for him by initializing tokenId in 1.
+So if one of your users is going to make the first mint, make it cheaper for them by initializing the tokenId to 1.

 ## 5. Merkle Tree for whitelists